Physician Assistant Program

 No application will be considered if transcripts and/or reference letters are posted as received by CASPA after November 1st.

-- Complete the general GRE test prior to November 1, 2015.
+- Complete the general GRE test prior on or before November 1, 2019.
 We are aware that it may take several weeks for the official scores to be reported to CASPA and will check the date the test was taken to verify that it meets this requirement.

 - Harding's code is: 0417.
 This code must be submitted to GRE (ETS) to have scores submitted to us.
 ETS booklet will show "0417 Harding U Phsy Asst CASPA"